szaumoor/ZSTweaks/README.md

 **Component 1680:** Make Stiletto of Demarchess +2 very slightly more powerful and bleed every hit

 This component makes the weapon try to stun the victim with a probability of 25% instead of 20%.
-Inspired by the sadistic story behind the weapon, it also causes bleeding every hit, similar to Gnasher, inflicting 2 extra piercing damage per round for 3 rounds.
+Inspired by the sadistic story behind the weapon, it also causes bleeding every hit, similar to Gnasher, inflicting 2 extra piercing damage, as well as 2 more per round for 3 rounds.

 </details>